mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

 This project allocates billing usage of Databricks “Shared” SQL Warehouses to individual users and their respective organisational entities (e.g. cost center, departments / business units).

-Once the project is deployed, the following Jobs are created in your Databricks Workspace:
-* `granular billing usage: 1. create tables`
-* `granular billing usage: 2. calculate`
-* `granular billing usage: 3. fetch user info` (requires additional configuration)

-Deploy and execute them in the given order (see [Getting started](#getting-started)).

-To visualize the cost calculation results, Databricks Dashboard can be used (sample available as part of the project).

-# Problem

 Many organizations would like to adopt a "cost centre" approach by invoicing DBU consumption against individual users, teams, business units/departments, or cost centers.
 Currently, Databricks provides DBU consumption data for the entire cluster,